Young Heretics

-Young Heretics were a musical duo based in Melbourne, Victoria, formed in 2009.
+Young Heretics were an Australian musical duo based in Melbourne, formed in 2009.
 The project comprises Kitty Hart and her half-brother, The Getaway Plan frontman Matthew Wright.

 After their debut release EP The Dreamers was met with acclaim from the underground music scene worldwide, the siblings followed up with their debut album titled We Are The Lost Loves seven months later.
 The months in-between were spent touring the country alongside Australian bands Kid Sam, Parades, Jonathan Boulet, Gin Wigmore, Bertie Blackman and Philadelphia Grand Jury.

 The self-produced album was recorded with the help of Tom Larkin (of Shihad fame) at three different Melbourne studios.

 More than 60 musicians and audio effects by movie maker Peter Jackson were used to create the album.
 The band caused a stir within the media when they decided to leak the full album for free a month before its official release.